Lung - Refresher 2022

-The meeting is designed to meet the interests of practicing radiation oncologists, medical oncologists, radiation oncology residents, radiation therapists, radiation dosimetrists, physicists and all other health professionals involved in the field of radiation oncology.
+The activity is designed to meet the interests of radiation oncologists, radiation oncology residents, medical oncologists, physicists, radiation therapists and dosimetrists.

 Upon completion of this activity, learners should be able to: